Christmas selfies with zombies

 A few months later and it's breaking out all over the town.
 Frank travels into Willamette town centre to document it all on camera, but crash lands at the insanely large mall.
 Once again, he's stuck in the middle of zombie hell.
 Without a set timer and a whole city outside to explore too!

 With an unusual seasonal setting, more games should do this, DR4 sets itself perfectly for the holidays in a Christmas setting, which I absolutely love.
 There's a hilariously strange sensation over massacring tons of zombies, then pausing and listening to old, Christmas classics.
-It's such a political incorrect mismatch and hilariously dark.
+It's such a politically incorrect mismatch and hilariously dark.

 Larger than ever before too, DR4 is roughly the town size of DR3 combined with the mall size of DR1&2.
 The whole map has a neat main road that connects all the surrounding town areas together in one huge loop you can drive around with the mall at the centre of it.
 The combination of indoors and outdoors environments, without sacrificing one or the other, is a nice welcome touch and helps mix zombie slaying and survival tactics up.